10 Food Safety Internal Audit Tips

 - Keep employees in the area well informed of when auditors are coming through, and what their purpose is.
 The more employees are involved and informed the better prepared they are to give the auditors the information they need to do a thorough evaluation of the system.

 - Keep good notes.
-Do not just check off a box saying complies or does not comply, note what is found.
+Do not just check off a box saying complies or does not comply, write details about what was found.
 This information will help you give feedback on what is working and what is not.
 It also demonstrates to your certification auditor that you are performing an effective internal audit.

 - Remember to adjust your audit schedule based on your findings in an area.
 If an area is showing more issues or nonconformances, increase the frequency of the audits.
 Audit based on the status of the area.
 Audit each area or process at least once per year.
 Your audit team is key in measuring effectiveness and generating improvements to the system.